HackerYou/HYFallBootcamp2014/1-HTML-CSS/lesson_plan.md

 # Lesson Plan

+## Morning

+Get together briefly at around 10 am every morning to:

+* Respond to students' self-assessment feedback
+* Encourage students to keep thinking about and monitoring their learning.
+* Go over the agenda for the day.
+* Remind students to make good use of their time.
+If they finish the activities early then they should spend the rest of the time working on their own projects.

+## Lessons

-I hope the terminology is not too confusing but by "lesson" I mean a lecture or an exercise that is directly supervised by the instructor.
+I hope the terminology is not too confusing but by "lesson" I mean a lecture or an activity that is directly supervised by the instructor.

 An "exercise" involves students doing some exploration.
 An "exercise" could be in the form of a "fake" client request or just a prompt/question that points students in the general direction they should be heading.
 Of course these types of lessons involve a bit of chaos and that's a good thing!

-## Type 1: Lesson
+### Type 1: Lesson

-There are two possible ways of tackling the HTML and CSS **lessons**.
+There are two possible ways of tackling the **lessons**.

 1. Teacher led instruction
 2. Student led instruction